thinktandem/metalsmith-jsonld/README.md

 }
 ```

-...will produce the following JSONLD:
+...will produce the following JSON-LD:

 ```
 {